hynek/stamina/README.md

 <!-- end docs index -->

 **Async** callables work use the same API and it's possible to retry **arbitrary blocks**, too.
-Please refer to our [tutorial](https://stamina.hynek.me/en/latest/tutorial.html) for more examples.
+Check out our [tutorial](https://stamina.hynek.me/en/latest/tutorial.html) for more examples!

 ## Project Links